wildonion/kh4rk4ri/README.md

 # Conclusion

-We ran all the models using their default parameters and as we can see the best accuracies are belongs to **Support Vector Machine** which has reached the state of the art of our results in classifying the sentiments for our dataset.
+We trianed all the models using their default parameters and as we can see the best accuracies are belongs to **Support Vector Machine** which has reached the state of the art of our results in classifying the sentiments for our dataset.